Genesis-Embodied-AI/gs-madrona/README.md

 At present, batch rendering supports only basic materials, lighting, and shadows.
 However, we aim to expand its capabilities to include more advanced rendering features.

-**gs-madrona** aims to be a general-purpose renderer, but there is still dependencies on [Genesis simulator](https://github.com/Genesis-Embodied-AI/Genesis).
-These dependencies are planned to be removed in the near future.
+**gs-madrona** currently has dependencies on the [Genesis simulator](https://github.com/Genesis-Embodied-AI/Genesis).
+These dependencies are planned to be removed in the near future in order to provide a more generic and decoupled interface.

 ## Features Added Since Fork
 - Support for non-square resolutions